We all remember the dread of language classes in school.

 In the movie Eat Pray Love Julia Roberts learns Italian with the help of her new friends in Rome.
 By the end of her trip she was fluent enough to order an entire meal.
 The movie displayed a very appropriate example of how language needs to be learnt, through exchanges and practice.

-There are a number of reasons why speaking the language with other prove to be effective.
+There are a number of reasons why speaking Nepali with others prove to be effective.

 When you learn by speaking, you are not simply waiting for your class or designated time to understand the language.
 You will be using the language at any given time making you think quick on your feet.

 Second, your peers may be able to correct your mistakes, this is a big one.
-These people you interact with, will help you learn the language in its more authentic and natural form as opposed to a text book.
+These people you interact with will help you learn Nepali in an authentic and natural form as opposed to a textbook.

 Additionally, practicing a language regularly cements whatever who have learnt.

-Hence, although the idea of speaking a relatively foreign language can have you sweating with worry you have to do it.
-The first tries maybe the most difficult but when you realise people do not really care if you make a mistake, things get a lot easier.
+Although the idea of speaking a relatively foreign language can have you sweating with worry you have to do it.
+The first tries maybe the most difficult but when you realize people do not really care if you make a mistake, things get a lot easier.

 7. Set Your Expectations Realistically

-The reason why most people quit a language is because they have unrealistic expectations of the learning process.
+The reason why most people quit learning Nepali is because they have unrealistic expectations of the learning process.

-There are stages to learning, the text books and audio recordings will teach you about the Whys of the language, why certain pronouns are used and why the sentence is structured the way it is.
+There are stages of learning, the textbooks and audio recordings will teach you about the whys of the language – why certain pronouns are used and why the sentence is structured the way it is.